AdobeDocs/analytics.en/help/components/c-segmentation/seg-transition.md

 **What happens to Experience Cloud (Suite) segments: **

 * Non-Purchasers
 * Purchasers
 * First Time Visits
 * Visits from Social Sites
-* Visits of More than 10 Minutes&#42;
+* Visits of More than 10 Minutes*
-* Visits with 5+ Previous Visits&#42;
+* Visits with 5+ Previous Visits*
-* Visits from Facebook&#42;
+* Visits from Facebook*

-Most of these segments (except the ones marked with an asterisk &#42;) will be migrated over as segment templates into the segment builder.
+Most of these segments (except the ones marked with an asterisk *) will be migrated over as segment templates into the segment builder.
 Additionally, several new segment templates have been added.

 Existing reports that have these segments applied will continue to work correctly.